Viscometry of electron fluids from symmetry

-Informally, a \emph{group representation} allows a group to act on vectors in a vector space, by assigning group elements to matrices in a way that is consistent with the underlying group multiplication.
-For finite groups and complex vector spaces, any such representation can be decomposed into a sum of elementary representations, known as \emph{irreducible representations} (irreps).
+Informally, a \emph{group representation} \cite{tung} allows a group to act on a vector space, by assigning group elements to matrices in a way that is consistent with the underlying group multiplication.
+For finite groups and complex vector spaces, any such representation can be decomposed into a sum of elementary, ``building-block" representations, known as \emph{irreducible representations} (irreps).
 The dihedral group $\mathsf{D}_{8}$ has five irreps: four $1$-dimensional representations $U_{0, 2}^{\pm}$ (the superscript denotes reflection parity, $U_{k}^{\pm}\left(r\right)=\pm1$, and the subscript denotes rotation parity, $U_{k}^{\pm}\left(\rho\right)=\mathrm{i}^k$) and one $2$-dimensional vector representation $R_1$ \cite{cook2019, tung}.
-These irreps label the distinct ways a mathematical object can self-consistently transform under reflection and 4-fold rotation.
-The irreps of $\mathsf{D}_8$ and their realizations as current boundary conditions on a square are summarized in the first row of \cref{table:irreps}.
+These irreps label the five irreducible ways a mathematical object can self-consistently transform under reflection and 4-fold rotation.
+The irreps of $\mathsf{D}_8$ and their realizations as current boundary conditions on a square are summarized in \cref{table:irreps}.